 Order the same thing as your friend

-I tend to order the same thing as my friend if I find reading the menu too tedious or too frustrating.
+I tend to order the same thing as my friend if I find reading the menu too frustrating.
 No one has ever found this weird, and we also haven’t worried about confusing plates or things like that.
 Luckily, a lot of my friends are used to me doing this.
 Sometimes they will even just scan the menu for me and order me something they think I will like.

 Always get the same thing

-While he doesn’t have low vision, my brother will often order the same thing every time he goes to a restaurant.
+My sighted brother will often order the same thing every time he goes to a restaurant.
 Be it a burger, macaroni and cheese, or pizza, he says he never has to worry about reading a menu or being disappointed by trying a new thing.
 If you develop a rotation of a few dishes at a particular restaurant, you can order easily and not have to worry about menu drama.

 Think about silverware